 Low Alarm Operation (Set < Reset)

 For Manual reset mode, ACK can be pressed anytime to turn "off" relay.
-To detect a new alarm condition, the signal must go below the set point, and then go above it.
+For relay to turn back "on", signal must go above set point and then go below it.

 High Alarm with Fail-Safe Operation (Set > Reset)